 Talk with your doctor about taking part in a clinical trial.
 Many women who have inflammatory breast cancer are good candidates for clinical trials, which study new treatments for IBC and better ways to use current treatments.

 How do you cope with having inflammatory breast cancer?

-Finding out that you have this cancer is scary, because it is a very serious disease.
+Inflammatory breast cancer is a very serious disease.
 But there is reason for hope, because treatment is improving.
 These days, many women are still free of cancer, some even 15 years and longer.